foleybri/DownloadWithings/README.md

 ## Synopsis

-A simple perl script to download measurement data from a withings scale via their website API
+A simple perl script to download measurement data from a withings scale via their OAuth2 API

 Data is saved to an .xlsx file and contains these values (if available):
 * weight